reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

   Assertions.assertArrayEquals(new long[] {1L, 2L, 6L, 24L, 120L}, result);
 }
 ```
-This test utilizes an `IntToLongFunction` to calculate factorials for a given range of integers.
-Each integer in the range is mapped to its factorial as a long value, which is then collected into an array for verification against the expected results.
+This test uses an `IntToLongFunction` to calculate factorials for a given range of integers.
+It maps each integer in the range to its factorial as a long value.
+Then collect those values into an array for verification against the expected results.

 ### LongFunction

-The `LongFunction` interface represents a function that takes an long as input and produces a result of any type.
+**The `LongFunction` interface represents a function that takes an `long` as input and produces a result of any type.**
 ```java
 @FunctionalInterface
 public interface LongFunction<R> {
   R apply(long value);
 }
 ```
-It's a specialized version of the `Function` interface tailored for longs.
+**This is the long-consuming primitive specialization for `Function`.** This is a functional interface whose functional method is `apply(long)`.

 We can define custom logic based on long inputs and return values of any type, making it versatile for various use cases in Java programming.

 Let's see example of `LongFunction`:
 ```java